WRFan/ubuntu/README.md

 So we create a template on Ubuntu, then tell dhclient to update the prefix inside "radvd.conf" whenever it acquires one.
 Again, check:

 https://github.com/WRFan/ubuntu/blob/main/sbin/dhclient-script

+Btw, my "radvd.conf" states:

+	AdvPreferredLifetime 30

+So I set the "preferred lifetime" of the SLAAC-ed prefix to 30 seconds, because if I disable the router (for whatever reason), Windows must realise it as quickly as possible and deprecate the prefix.
+Sure, there's an option in radvd to send a "bye bye" on shutdown, but I sometimes just shut down the virtual machine itself, so radvd is just purged from memory, so sends nothing.

 Now we kill the dhclient (no need to have it sitting in memory, we've got our prefix for a week) and run radvd through /etc/network/interfaces .